 - If collected data is processed at a large scale

-Unfortunately, the GDPR doesn’t define how large “large scale” is.
-Because of this ambiguity, many organizations are opting to appoint DPOs just to be safe.
+It’s important to note that the GDPR doesn’t define what “large scale” is.
+Because of this ambiguity, many organizations appoint DPOs to be safe.

 Organizations should appoint DPOs where their data processing operations are centralized, even if it’s located outside the EU.
 If an organization is located in the EU, a DPO should be stationed in the member state of the company’s headquarters.